-Officer O'Rourke was waked at his residence located at 3036 South Lock Street and his funeral mass was held at St. Bridget’s Church located at 2928 South Archer Avenue.
+Officer O’Rourke was waked at his residence located at 3036 South Lock Street.
+His funeral mass was held at St. Bridget’s Church located at 2928 South Archer Avenue.
 He was laid to rest on October 26, 1903 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Lot S27, Block 6, Section D.

 Patrolman Michael J. O’Rourke, born on January 18, 1861, received his Probationary Appointment to the Chicago Police Department on April 4, 1891.